MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-merge.md

 > ![](media/configure-data-merge-image11.png "Image 11")

 ## Step Five: Running your merge
 Whether you manually merged attributes or let the system merge for you, you can run your merge at this point.
-Simply click **Save** and then **Run** as shown below.
+Simply click **Save** and then **Run** at top of the screen.
 Note that **if the *Run* button is disabled at this point, you should try to do two things.

 **First,** try to refresh your page and see if this button turned active: